ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 The following versions of the HyTrust CloudControl service are installed, based on the VMware NSX® networking solution type of your instance:
 * 5.6 for vCenter Server with NSX-V
-* 6.1.1 for vCenter Server with NSX-T
+* 6.2 for vCenter Server with NSX-T

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 ## Technical specifications for HyTrust CloudControl
 {: #htcc_considerations-specs}

-For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

-For VMware vCenter Server® with NSX-T instances, HyTrust CloudControl v6.1 is configured with connections to the following components:
+For VMware vCenter Server® with NSX-T instances, HyTrust CloudControl v6.2 is pre-configured with connections to the following components:
 * Microsoft® Active Directory™
 * vCenter Server
 * VMware NSX-T

-Sample users and groups are configured in Active Directory and are displayed on the service details page.
-If you delete HyTrust CloudControl, the sample users are  deleted from Active Directory too.
+Sample users and groups are pre-configured in Active Directory (AD) and are displayed on the service details page.
+If you delete HyTrust CloudControl, the sample users are deleted from AD too.
 A sample trust manifest is set up that gives single sign-on (SSO) permissions to the sample users that are created.
-You can change this or customize it for your own requirements.
+You can change this setting or customize it for your own requirements.

+During the pre-configuration of HyTrust CloudControl, global PIP is enabled.

 The following components are ordered and included in the HyTrust CloudControl service: